-The 10 most nostalgic treats at the CNE
+The 10 most nostalgic food at the CNE

-These are my favourite nostalgic treats available at the CNE.
+This is my favourite nostalgic food at the CNE.

 This dish popularized by the Outback Steakhouse is hardly native to Toronto, but considering the Aussie-themed steakhouse has pulled out of the GTA market, fans of this blossoming deep-fried onion know to make an annual pilgrimage to the CNE to get their fill.